planningalerts-scrapers/KingboroughCouncil/README.md

 This will run the scraper whenever you save a change to a file.

 Edit the `.ts` files in the `src` directory to make changes.
 These are TypeScript files that are "compiled" to JavaScript files in the `build` directory.

+## Commiting
+Ensure you have run `npm run dev` or `npm run build` before commiting and include the contents of `./build`.

+morph.io runs the built javascript, not typescript files.